k0psutin/2D-Roguelike/README.md

 Update:

-Added random loot drops for NPC.
+- Added random loot drops for NPC.
 (Only potions for now.)

-Added Text UI for player stats.
+- Added Text UI for player stats.
 (HP, Mana, Experience, Level)

-Added simple combat text to see damage output/input. (red for incoming, white for outgoing.)
+- Added simple combat text to see damage output/input. (red for incoming, white for outgoing.)

+- Added simple animation to show loots.